Drupal-8/RelNofollow/README.md

 # RelNofollow
 Free module for Drupal 8.

-You can use this module for automatically add **rel="nofollow"** to all external links inside an article during submition.
+You can use this module for automatically add **rel="nofollow"** to all external links inside an article or comment during submition.

 Installation
 -------------------------------